ovh/ai-training-examples/notebooks/miniconda/tuto/ai-notebooks-introduction/README.md

 > With **Miniconda**, you will be able to set up your environment by installing the Python libraries you need.
 >

-You can choose the version of `conda` you want.
+You can choose the `conda` version you want.

 > [!primary]
 >